TrueWallet/contracts/docs/src/src/entrypoint/EntryPoint.sol/contract.EntryPoint.md

 Simulate a call to account.validateUserOp and paymaster.validatePaymasterUserOp.

-*This method always revert.
-Successful result is SimulationResult error.
-Other errors are failures.*
+*this method always revert.
+Successful result is ValidationResult error. other errors are failures.*

 *The node must also verify it doesn't use banned opcodes, and that it doesn't reference storage outside the account's data.*